openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ## Proposal

-### Existing design details

-New `experimentalPropagateUserTags` field added to `.platform.aws` of install config to indicate that the user tags should be applied to AWS resources created by in-cluster operators.
+New `propagateUserTags` field added to `.platform.aws` of install config to indicate that the user tags should be applied to AWS resources created by in-cluster operators.

-If `experimentalPropagateUserTags` is true, install validation will fail if there is any tag that starts with `kubernetes.io` or `openshift.io`.
+If `propagateUserTags` is true, install validation will fail if there is any tag that starts with `kubernetes.io` or `openshift.io`.

 Add a new field `resourceTags` to `.status.aws` of the `infrastructure.config.openshift.io` type.
 Tags included in the `resourceTags` field will be applied to new resources created for the cluster.
 The `resourceTags` field will be populated by the installer only if the `experimentalPropagateUserTags` field is true.